TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: redbox-react.
-A copy of the source code may be downloaded from git+https://github.com/commissure/redbox-react.git.
+The following software may be included in this product: reduce-extract, reduce-flatten, reduce-unique, reduce-without.
+A copy of the source code may be downloaded from https://github.com/75lb/reduce-extract.git (reduce-extract), https://github.com/75lb/reduce-flatten.git (reduce-flatten), https://github.com/75lb/reduce-unique.git (reduce-unique), https://github.com/75lb/reduce-without.git (reduce-without).
 This software contains the following license and notice below:

 The MIT License (MIT)

-Copyright (c) 2015 David Pfahler
+Copyright (c) 2016 Lloyd Brookes <75pound@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal